elo-enterprises/k8s-tools/docs/api/README.md

-e *`k3d.*`* targets describe a small interface for working with `k3d`[2].
+he *`k3d.*`* targets describe a small interface for working with `k3d`[2].

-st targets in this namespace will use k3d directly, and so are usually **dispatched**, and not run from the host.

-st targets are small utilities that can help to keep common tasks idempotent, but there's also a TUI that provides a useful overview of what's going on with K3d
+ost targets in this namespace will use k3d directly, and so are usually **dispatched**, and not run from the host.
+Most targets are small utilities that can help to keep common tasks idempotent, but there's also a TUI that provides a useful overview of what's going on with K3d

-CS:

 <hr style="width:80%;border-bottom: 5px dashed black;background: #efefef;">